scala/docs.scala-lang/_overviews/scala3-book/concurrency.md

 - `recover`
 - `recoverWith`

-See the `Future` class Scaladoc for a list of additional methods.
+See the [Futures and Promises][futures] page for a discussion of additional methods available to futures.
-Also, see the Concurrency section in the Reference documentation for more details on how futures work.